-"...whoever wants to be great among you must be your servant, and whoever wants to be first must be your slave-just as the Son of Man did not come to be served, but to serve, and to give His life as a ransom for many."

-- Matthew 20:26-27
+"...whoever wants to be great among you must be your servant, and whoever wants to be first must be your slavejust as the Son of Man did not come to be served, but to serve, and to give His life as a ransom for many." - Matthew 20:26-27

 Students at The Christ School learn how to serve others through community service projects.
 These projects are a regular part of classroom and school-wide activities.
 Students participate in community service by contributing their time, talents and treasures.
-Examples of projects TCS students have supported include: Give Kids the World, Grace Medical Home, Equine Angels, The Boggy Creek Gang Camp, Restore Orlando, Operation Christmas Child, Crisis Nursery, Braille Bible Foundation, Coalition for the Homeless, Seniors First along with various retirement and nursing homes.
+Examples of projects TCS students have supported include: Give Kids the World, Grace Medical Home, Equine Angels, Daily Bread, Christian Service Center, and Clean the World Orlando.

 We hope that parents will encourage their children to demonstrate a servant's heart through helping around their home, in their neighborhood and through scouting or church groups.
-Many community service efforts at The Christ School are coordinated through The Christ School Parent Teacher Fellowship including our annual schoolwide "One Great Day of Service."
+School-wide opportunities include One Great Day of Service, a day in which all TCS students participate in helping out a local organization with a specific need, and the Lower School Service Club, which meets once a quarter to serve various organizations both locally and globally.